matej/homebridge-nilan/README.md

 ## Hardware Setup

 Use the built-in network cable to connect the Compact P to your home network.
 The unit's default IP address is `192.168.5.107`.
-You need to make sure you can reach the unit from the device that is hosting the Homebridge server (e.g., your [Raspberry Pi](https://www.raspberrypi.org)).
+You need to make sure you can reach the Compact P from the device that is hosting the Homebridge server (e.g., your [Raspberry Pi](https://www.raspberrypi.org)).
 If the Homebridge device is on the same network you have to main options.

-### Adjust the Device IP
+#### Adjust the Device IP

-Adjust the Nilan network settings via the control panel.
-First Switch to Super User mode (`Settings > Change user level`), then adjust the IP Address, Network mask and Network gateway to match your network configuration (`Settings > Network settings`).
-Be sure to select a free IP address on your network that is outside of any DHCP server IP ranges.
+Adjust the Compact P network settings via the CTS 700 control panel.
+First Switch to Super User mode (`Settings > Change user level`), then adjust the IP Address, Network mask and Network gateway to match your network configuration (using `Settings > Network settings`).
+Be sure to select a free IP address on your network that is outside of any DHCP server IP ranges:

-### Add Second Subnet (Advanced)
+#### Add Second Subnet (Advanced)

 Adjust your router configuration to connect your current subnet to `192.168.1.0/24`.
 With this you can leave the default device settings and reach `192.168.5.107` from the rest of your network.

 The exact details will differ depending on your router and IP range.
-Example with `192.168.1.0/24` as the current subnet and a MikroTik router:
+Here's an example with `192.168.1.0/24` as the current subnet and a MikroTik router:

 ```
 ip address add interface=bridge1 address=192.168.5.1/24